influxdata/flux/docs/fluxdoc.md

   the package. _See [Package metadata](#package-metadata)_.

 #### Package metadata

+Identify the beginning of the metadata section with a `## Metadata` header.
 Package metadata are string key-value pairs separated by `:`.
 Each key-value pair must be on a single line.